Uhani007/Dockerized-ProcessTracker/README.md

 # Dockerized-ProcessTracker 🐳

-Dockerized-ProcessTracker is a Python-based tool for monitoring running system processes.
+Dockerized-ProcessTracker monitors running system processes.
 It uses the **psutil** library to gather detailed process information.
 With Docker support, it can run consistently across different environments.

 ## 🚀 Features